Mobile Homes Peterborough Sale

 1 baths

-Cross Streets: Hwy 28 & Oak Ridges Rd. ** Directions: Heading East on Oak Ridges Dr (Cty Rd 9), Left onto Halstead Beach Rd, Turn Right onto 5139 Halstead Beach Rd, Property is at the end of the road on the right.
-Welcome to your slice of paradise near Rice Lake perfect for year-round living
+Cross Streets: Hwy 28 & Oak Ridges Rd. ** Directions: Heading East on Oak Ridges Dr (Cty Rd 9), Left onto Halstead Beach Rd, Turn Right onto 5139 Halstead.
+Welcome to your slice of paradise near Rice Lake, perfect for adult living, year-round comfort, or a peaceful weekend escape.
+This charming

 2 beds